 - 7.2.1.
 All horses that take part in the series must be currently registered with ESNZ and ESNZ Jumping. - 7.2.2.
 Horses born at any time from the 1st of August until the 31st of July the following year will be deemed to be born on the 1st of August immediately preceding the actual birth date. - 7.2.3.
-All horses and ponies competing at an event must have their current ID Paper available for inspection at all times. - 7.2.4.
+For the Five, Six, Seven and Eight Year Old Breeding Series and the Top Ranking Mare and Leading Jumping Stallion, all horses must have a "DNA Verified Pedigree".
+A DNA Verified Pedigree is obtained by registering a horse with a Breed Society or Stud Book using DNA Verification.
+A copy of the DNA Verified Pedigree is to be supplied to ESNZ. - 7.2.4.
+All horses and ponies competing at an event must have their current ID Paper available for inspection at all times. - 7.2.5.
 Age of International Horses Refer to Article 200.8 (FEI Ruling 2010) - 7.3.
 Rear (Hind) boots in Age Breeding Series classes